 GRADUATION REQUIREMENTS ...
-MIMIMUM Requirements for Graduation from Fairview High School are:
+MINIMUM Requirements for Graduation from Fairview High School are:

-- 1. ATTENDANCE...A student must have eight (8) semesters of secondary school attendance following completion of the eighth grade. - CREDIT REQUIREMENTS...For graduation, a student must earn a MINIMUM of twenty-one (21) credits.
+- 1. CREDIT REQUIREMENTS...For graduation, a student must earn a MINIMUM of twenty-one (21) credits.
 This is a minimum.
-Students generally accumulate, and are encouraged, to earn a number of credits beyond twenty-one (21) credits.
-For Classes of 2024 & 2025 the below the credit requirements are listed below.
+Students generally accumulate, and are encouraged, to earn a number of credits beyond twenty-one (21) credits. - 2.
+Students who are granted a Waiver for Physical Education, must replace that one-half credit with another elective. - 3.
+Beginning with the Class of 2026, a one-half credit course in Financial Literacy will be required.
+This does not replace any other required Social Studies course but can count toward the total number of required elective credits.

 DEPARTMENT English CREDITS 4.00 credits

 Mathematics 4.00 credits (with a min. of 1 cr.
 In Alg.
-2)
+2 or state-approved equivalent)

-Science 3.00 credits (including 1.0 of Physical Science and 1.0 of Biology)
+Science 3.00 credits (must include 1 Physical and 1 Life Science credit)

-Social Studies 3.00 credits (1.0 of U.S. History, 1.0 Government and 1.0 World History)
+Social Studies 3.00credits(must include US History, US Government &World History credit)

-Physical Education .50 credit
+Physical Education .50 credit (earned over 2 semesters)

 Health Education .50 credit

 Fine Arts 1.00 credit

 Required Total 16.00 credits

 Elective Total 5.00 credits

 TOTAL 21.00 credits